ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 applications.
 This flexibility enables faster deployment of new features and protocols, and can support applications by offering racing and fallback mechanisms, which otherwise need to be separately implemented in each application.
+Transport Services implementations are free to take any desired form as long as the API specification in this document is honored; a nonprescriptive guide to implementing a Transport Services system is available {{I-D.ietf-taps-impl}}.

 The Transport Services system derives specific path and protocol selection properties and supported transport features from the analysis provided in